osrf/gazebo_tutorials/inertia/tutorial.md

 The `<mass>` should be entered in kilograms and you have to find it out experimentally (or from specifications).

 The `<origin>` or `<pose>` are used to enter the Center of Mass position (relative to the link's origin; especially not relative to the link's visual or collision origin).
-The rotational elements will be ignored.
+The rotational elements can define a different coordinate from for the moment of inertia axes.
 If you've found out the center of mass experimentally, fill in this value, otherwise fill in the correctly scaled value computed by MeshLab.

 The `<inertia>` tag contains the inertia tensor you have computed in the previous step.